MayakaApps/ComposeWindowStyler/README.md

 ## License

-This library is distributed under the MIT license.
+This library is distributed under Apache 2.0 License.
+See [LICENSE](LICENSE) for more information.

 ## Contributing